A Guide to Union Membership Management and Retention: 7 Tips

 Create a pamphlet that explains your union’s benefits in great detail, and be sure to regularly disseminate this information among your membership.
 You could also include information about benefits in a weekly or monthly newsletter or bring it up during member meetings.
 However, if you decide to share and reinforce the information, ensure that your members are well aware of the benefits of your union from the start to avoid any confusion.

 5. Encourage leadership among union members.

 Many hands make light work, and that’s certainly true of union management.
 You likely have a mile-long to-do list and could use some extra help to lighten the load.
 That’s why one of your top priorities in maintaining your union should be to cultivate leadership within your broader membership.

 While some active members may already express their interest in taking on more responsibilities in the union, others might be interested but are hesitant to say so.
 Pay attention to union members who regularly attend meetings and work closely with their local leaders.
 These individuals might be the right people to bring on the team.

-Leadership roles can range from assisting with recruitment to making big decisions on behalf of the union — whatever the roles, giving new and existing members new responsibilities will help them to feel more like an integral part of the union.
+Leadership roles can range from assisting with recruitment to making larger decisions on behalf of the union—whatever the roles happen to be, giving new and existing members additional responsibilities will help them to feel more like an integral part of the union.
 This is essential if you want to maintain high engagement levels and motivate your members to contribute to your union in bigger and better ways.

 It’s also crucial to cultivate leadership among younger generations of your base.
 Create mentor programs to connect experienced leadership with newer members to begin setting a foundation.
 Plus, highly engaged, multi-generational leadership will help drive engagement across your union, as well as help with recruitment, as prospective members entering their careers will see themselves reflected in leadership.